Blog Layout

 The opposite of FIFO, the “Last In, First Out” costing method calculates the COGS, starting with the cost of the most recently purchased item and working backward.
 Note that the International Financial Reporting Standards (IFRS) don’t endorse this method.
 You can only use it under the United States’ Generally Accepted Accounting Principles (GAAP).

-Many companies choose this method because costs increase in a typical inflationary environment, leading to a higher cost of goods and lower profit per item sold.
+Many companies choose LIFO because costs increase in a typical inflationary environment, leading to a higher cost of goods and lower profit per item sold.
 This, in turn, lowers the tax burden as net income reduces.

 Pros